-[See FDA-Approved Patient Labeling (Patient Information and Instructions for Use).]
+[see FDA-Approved Patient Labeling (Patient Information and Instructions for Use)]

-A healthcare provider should review the patient instructions and operation of EpiPen® and EpiPen Jr® in detail, with the patient or caregiver.
+A health care professional should review the patient instructions and operation of EpiPen® and EpiPen Jr® in detail, with the patient or caregiver.

 Epinephrine is essential for the treatment of anaphylaxis.
-Patients who are at risk of or with a history of severe allergic reactions (anaphylaxis) to insect stings or bites, foods, drugs, and other allergens, as well as idiopathic and exercise-induced anaphylaxis, should be carefully instructed about the circumstances under which epinephrine should be used.
+Patients who are at risk of or with a history of severe allergic reactions (anaphylaxis) to insect stings or bites, foods, drugs, and other allergens, as well as idiopathic and exerciseinduced anaphylaxis, should be carefully instructed about the circumstances under which epinephrine should be used.
 Administration and Training

-Instruct patients and/or caregivers in the appropriate use of EpiPen® and EpiPen Jr®.
+Patients and/or caregivers should be instructed in the appropriate use of EpiPen® and EpiPen Jr®.
 EpiPen® should be injected into the middle of the outer thigh (through clothing, if necessary).
 Each device is a single-use injection.
-Advise patients to seek immediate medical care in conjunction with administration of EpiPen®
+Advise patients to seek immediate medical care in conjunction with administration of EpiPen®.